obsidiansystems/ledger-app-nervos/README.md

 System requirements differ based on if you are using or installing the application.
 If you are using a Linux machine, you will need to [Prepare your Linux Machine for Ledger Device Communication](#preparing-your-linux-machine-for-ledger-device-communication) for both installing and usaging the application.

-This applications are built against Ledger Nano S firmware 1.6.0 and Ledger Nano X firmware XXX.
+This application is has been tested against Ledger Nano S firmware 1.6.1.
+Ledger Nano X has not been tested yet.
 Please use [Ledger Live](https://www.ledger.com/ledger-live) to manage your Ledger device's firmware.

 ## For Application Installation